The Website of Bob Speel

-Thoughts/comments/other regarding this site are welcome, though I am unable to write back to everyone.
+Thoughts/comments/other regarding this site are welcome, though I generally respond quite slowly.
 If you do wish to write, please put some sensible title as anything that looks like it might be spam I generally delete without opening.
 Please also note that this is not a commercial site, and I neither buy nor sell artworks or prints, nor speculate on values of artworks.
-Address below, which you will need to type in if you want to contact me, as I've scanned it in to reduce spam.
+Address above, which you will need to type in if you want to contact me, as I've scanned it in to reduce spam.

 Visitors to this page 82,879 since 29 January 2021